 Testing

 We strongly encourage testing your code yourself.
-The given tests for this project are not comprehensive tests: it is possible to write incorrect code that passes them all (but not get full score).
+The given tests for this project are not comprehensive tests: it is possible to write incorrect code that passes them all but not get a full score due to hidden tests.

-Things that you might consider testing for include: anything that we specify in the comments or in this document that a method should do that you don't see a test already testing for, and any edge cases that you can think of.
+You may consider testing anything that we specify in the comments or in this document that a method should do that you don't see a test already testing for, and any edge cases that you can think of.
 Think of what valid inputs might break your code and cause it not to perform as intended, and add a test to make sure things are working.

 To help you get started, here is one case that is not in the given tests (and will be included in the hidden tests): everything should work properly even if we delete everything from the BPlusTree.
 For example, after everything is deleted and a new iterator is created, the new iterator should immediately return false for hasNext.